Joe Crozier (footballer, born 1914)

 Joseph Crozier (2 December 1914 – 27 July 1985) was a Scottish professional footballer who made 200 appearances in the Football League for Brentford as a goalkeeper.
 Crozier has been described as Brentford's best-ever goalkeeper and he is a member of the club's Hall of Fame.
 He represented Scotland in wartime international matches.

 Playing career

 Crozier began his career at junior team Strathclyde and moved to Scottish League Second Division club East Fife in 1934.
-He made 100 appearances for the club and earned a £1,000 move to English top-flight club Brentford in May 1937.
+He made 100 appearances for the club and earned a £1,000 move to English First Division club Brentford in May 1937.
 Either side of the Second World War, Crozier made 224 appearances for the Bees.
-As a testament to his longevity, Crozier made 114 of his 200 league appearances consecutively.
+As a testament to his longevity, Crozier made 114 of his 200 league appearances consecutively and as of August 2023, his 25 top-flight clean sheets is the club record.
 During the war, Crozier played as a guest at Hibernian and Airdrieonians.
 He departed Brentford in 1949 and ended his career with spells at non-League clubs Chelmsford City, Kidderminster Harriers and Ashford Town.